 This section describes the one re-proposed and two new MTW activities that SCCHA proposes to implement in FY2021.
+This section also describes two re-proposed activities to be approved via amendment of the FY2021 Annual Plan.

 RE-PROPOSED 2011-02